rodan/thpp/README.md

  * thermal scale
  * rescale image based on custom temperature limits
  * reconfigure camera data (distance to target, emissivity, atmosperic temperature, relative humidity) for temperature compensation
- * zoom image (useful only for the low-resolution formats). 'nearest' interpolation is used by default with optional support for real-ESRGAN if binary is present on the system
+ * zoom image. 'nearest' interpolation is used by default with optional support for real-ESRGAN if that package is installed on the system
  * temperature histogram
  * thumbnail view of all files in a directory in an image library window
  * customizable file properties table